openstack-archive/anvil/docs/source/topics/gettingstarted.rst

 ::

-    sudo ./stack -a install -d ~/openstack
+    sudo ./smithy -a install -d ~/openstack

-You should see a set of distribution packages and/or pips being installed, python setups occurring and configuration files being written as DEVSTACKpy figures out how to install your desired components (if you desire more informational output add a ``-v`` or a ``-vv`` to that command).
+You should see a set of distribution packages and/or pips being installed, python setups occurring and configuration files being written as ANVIL figures out how to install your desired components (if you desire more informational output add a ``-v`` or a ``-vv`` to that command).